 See Attachment A. All Applications must be uploaded to OHFA’s Dropbox system.
 OHFA will no longer accept hardcopies of applications.

-IT IS THE RESPONSIBILITY OF THE APPLICANT TO VERIFY TIMELY RECEIPT OF THE APPLICATION BY DESIGNATED STAFF.

 Technical Assistance

-Applicants seeking technical assistance regarding the submission of an Application are encouraged to make formal, written requests for technical assistance citing the specific topics of interest.
+Applicants seeking technical assistance regarding the submission of an Application are encouraged to request technical assistance via email.
+These requests should cite the specific topics of interest.
 Upon receipt of written requests for technical assistance, staff will contact applicants to establish a mutually agreeable date and time for technical assistance meetings that will include all relevant parties to the Application.
-Drop-in requests are not allowed.
+Technical assistance may occur via email, over a virtual call, or in an in-person meeting.

 Application Questions